markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 }
 ```

 We've already seen these first three property declarations so no need to stop and explain those, but what about those last two?
 The property `align-items` works similar to `justify-content`, but on the opposite axis.
 To justify information means to position it on the main axis, but align means to position it along the cross axis.
-In this case we are ensuring that our content is vertically centered in the `nav` element.
+In this case we are ensuring that our content is vertically centered in the `<nav>` element.

+> **Important**: When using a flexbox as a row, the horizontal (x) axis is what's known as the "main axis".
+This is the direction we can control when it comes to laying out the flexbox children.
+The vertical (y) axis is what's known as the "cross axis".
+However, if we were to use the `flex-direction` property and set the value to be `column` instead of `row` (which is the default value), those axes get switched where the vertical axis becomes the "main axis" and the horizontal axis becomes the "cross axis".
+>
+> When switching a flexbox container from row to column, the values used for `justify-content` and `align-items` will be applied differently, as `justify` always follows along the "main axis" and `align` always follows along the "cross axis".

 The other one we've added has nothing to do with flexbox, but rather with HTML lists. `list-style` is a shorthand CSS property that allows you pick how the list items look (bullet points, dashes, etc.) and how it's positioned in the list&mdash;indented or outdented.
+Since we gave it a property value of `none`, it won't show the bullet points at all!

+By default, the color of the bullet points used in a list is the same color set for the text of the list.
+Since our `body` CSS rule has set the color to be the same teal as the background, we couldn't tell that the bullet points were even there!
+Now that we are changing some of the styles to our `<header>`, however, that color would've shown up in our navigation bar, so we needed to tell those bullet points to be hidden.

-> DEEP DIVE: The `align-items` property is another property that is specifically used with flexbox or grid layouts.
+The `align-items` property is another property that is specifically used with flexbox or grid layouts.
 Not only does it keep child elements along a row matched up with another, but it can also be used to vertically center an element on a page.
 This may sound like a simple task, but it wasn't until this property that it was possible to achieve this type of vertical alignment without using JavaScript.
->
-> Read [MDN's documentation on `align-items`](https://developer.mozilla.org/en-US/docs/Web/CSS/align-items) to learn more.
+Read [MDN's documentation on `align-items`](https://developer.mozilla.org/en-US/docs/Web/CSS/align-items) to learn more.

 ### [NEED VIDEO: FSFO-87 - Demo of align-items](https://trilogyed.atlassian.net/browse/FSFO-87?atlOrigin=eyJpIjoiYTg5MTNjZmE3MDQ1NDM1OGE5ZjE2YTBlMjRkMzc3MTciLCJwIjoiaiJ9)

-Let's finish updating the navigation by making a few adjustments to our `nav` element's link styles so it looks like this:
+Let's finish updating the navigation by making a few adjustments to our `<nav>` element's link styles so it looks like this:

 ```css
 header nav a {